Last Updated on November 29, 2023 by Louisa

 Melanie fills The Wanderer’s mind with the thought of the man she loves, Jared, a human still in hiding.
 Soon The Wanderer, too, yearns for a man she hasn’t met.

 Together, forced allies sharing one body, they set off to find the man they know both love.

-A beautiful story in the face of an intense dystopian world.
-This is a book that will have you question what it means to be human and what it is that we genuinely want.
+A beautiful alien romance novel in the face of an intense dystopian world.
+This is a book that will have you question what it means to be human and what it is that you genuinely want.